mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-mnist/item.en.md

 # Building the network

-If we want create a network that recognises handwritten digits, before being able to train the network we need to actually build one.
+If we want to create a network that recognises handwritten digits, before being able to train the network we need to actually build one.
 For this, we will be using the components we built and implemented during the previous articles.